gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
   I <a href="http://www.amazon.com/Chill-Elizabeth-Bear/dp/0553591088/">bought</a> <a href="http://www.amazon.com/Lord-Changing-Winds-Griffin-Trilogy/dp/0316072788/">three</a> <a href="http://www.amazon.com/This-Will-Change-Everything-Future/dp/0061899674/">books</a> for the long weekend, but they're all disappointing.
 We have some shows to watch on the PVR, but I'm not in the mood for that either.
-What I really want is a good game---something that 2-4 people can play in an hour or so, something with enough strategic depth to permit ambushes (I <em>love</em> setting an ambush).
+What I really want is a good game—something that 2-4 people can play in an hour or so, something with enough strategic depth to permit ambushes (I <em>love</em> setting an ambush).
 I'd settle for <em>Risk</em>, but the <a href="http://www.kongregate.com/games/Abalore/world-rebellion-ii">server is down</a>, so I find myself thinking once again about the lunch-hour wargames I enjoyed so much in my teens.
 For years, I've toyed with the idea of creating one myself; I've accepted that I never will (too many other things are more important), but maybe these ideas will inspire someone else to create them for me.
-If they do---if there's ever some cardboard for me to buy, or a <a href="http://www.vassalengine.org/">VASSAL</a> module for me to download---please give me a shout.
+If they do—if there's ever some cardboard for me to buy, or a <a href="http://www.vassalengine.org/">VASSAL</a> module for me to download—please give me a shout.
 </p>

 <p>